VnceGd/vtuber-hub/README.md

 A website which makes use of [YouTube Data API v3](https://developers.google.com/youtube/v3) as well as the [Virtual YouTuber Wiki](https://virtualyoutuber.fandom.com) to gather information about VTuber channels, which is then copied into an array and generated into HTML lists using Javascript.

+**Disclaimer**: This project has no affiliation with any of the Virtual YouTuber channels, groups, or communities listed on the website or repository.
+Its original purpose was to explore usage of the YouTube API.

 ### Current Listing

 * [hololive](https://www.youtube.com/channel/UCJFZiqLMntJufDCHc6bQixg)